spongessuck/gm.typeaheadDropdown/README.md

     <typeahead-dropdown ng-model='selectedOption' options='options'></typeahead-dropdown>

-The 'options' attribute must reference either an array of objects, or a $q-like or $http promise that will return an array of objects when resolved.
+The 'options' attribute must reference either an array of objects or a $q-like or $http promise that will return an array of objects when resolved.

 By default, the directive will use a property 'name' in the object to use as the label for the model and the options.
 When an option is selected, the option's properties are extended onto the model.